Course Title: Knitted Textile Form

 In this course you will engage in and explore conceptual and technical methods applicable to the design of knitted textile forms.
 You will learn about knitted design through the investigation of materials and fibre, stitch structures, colour, composition, texture, pattern, embellishment and finishing while working with both hand and machine processes.

-You will learn about knitwear practices through different modes of construction and deconstruction (re-use) methods while exploring the relationship of knit technique, form and the body.
+You will learn about knitwear practices through different modes of construction and deconstruction (re-use) methods while exploring the relationship between knitted form and objects, space and the body.

 Through material play and iterative ideation you will develop design concepts, 2D and 3D outcomes and support materials to communicate your concepts.
 You will also gain an overview of contemporary, cultural and historical perspectives of knitted textile practices to inform your design direction.